Thiago Ribeiro: Cagliari

-On 16 August 2011 Thiago Ribeiro joined Cagliari from Rentistas for €3,353,500 with option to purchases.
+Thiago Ribeiro joined Cagliari from Rentistas for €3,353,500 with option to purchases.
 He made his Serie A debut on 11 September, starting in a 2–1 away win against Roma; his first goal came eight days later, in a home success over Novara for the same scoreline.

 On 1 February 2012, Thiago Ribeiro scored a brace in a 4–3 home win against Roma.
 He ended the season as a starter, contributing with five goals in 35 matches as his side managed to avoid relegation.

 On 3 July 2012 Cagliari bought Thiago Ribeiro outright for another €2,120,000.
 Cagliari had paid Rentistas a total of €5,473,500 for him.

 Santos

 On 19 July 2013, Thiago Ribeiro returned to his country by signing a four-year deal with Santos, for a fee of €3,325,000 (R$ 10.814 million plus variables).
 He was assigned the number 11 jersey, previously held by Neymar, as the club was among a restructuration.

 Thiago Ribeiro made his debut for the club on 11 August 2013, starting and scoring the first in a 2–1 away win against Internacional.
-A first team regular, he ended the year with seven goals in 24 appearances.
+A first-team regular, he ended the year with seven goals in 24 appearances.

 Thiago Ribeiro remained as an undisputed starter the following campaign, scoring braces against Corinthians (5–1 home win) and Oeste (4–1 home win) and finishing the 2014 Campeonato Paulista with six goals.
 In May, however, struggled with several injuries during the year, being sidelined for more than three months.

 Thiago Ribeiro was transfer listed by Peixe in February 2015, as the club was facing serious financial problems, mainly due to his high wages.